MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 This article describes how Microsoft Edge provides enhanced security on the web.

+> [!NOTE]
+> This article applies to Microsoft Edge version 98 or later.

 ## Overview

-Microsoft Edge is designed to give you more control over your browser’s security when browsing the web and visiting unfamiliar sites.
-With enhanced security, users can browse unfamiliar parts of the web more securely, protected by additional security mitigations and protections.
+Microsoft Edge is adding enhanced security protections to provide an additional layer of protection when browsing the web and visiting unfamiliar sites.

-The web platform has a lot of power designed to give site visitors a smooth and intuitive browsing experience using JavaScript, web notifications, permissions, and so on.
-That power can translate to more exposure when a user visits an untrustworthy site.
-By empowering you to enhance your security on Microsoft Edge, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.
+The web platform is designed to give you a rich browsing experience, using powerful technologies like JavaScript.
+On the other hand, that power can translate to more exposure when you visit a malicious site.
+With enhanced security, Microsoft Edge helps reduce the risk of an attack by automatically applying more conservative security settings on unfamiliar sites and adapts over time as you continue to browse.

+## Expect the unexpected

+Microsoft Edge is already the most secure browser for business but since security threats can evolve rapidly, Microsoft Edge will now go a step further to help prepare for the unexpected.
+Enhanced security adds an additional layer of protection, providing ‘defense in depth’ to make browsing even safer.

-This feature aims to raise the security bar against V8-related exploits and neutralize them.
-Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.
+Under the hood, enhanced security in Microsoft Edge mitigates memory-related vulnerabilities by disabling just in time JavaScript compilation and enabling additional operating system protections for the browser.

-## About “Enhance your security on the web”

-This feature aims to raise the security bar against V8-related exploits and neutralize them.
-Effective neutralization is achieved by disabling just-in-time (JIT) JavaScript compilation and enabling advanced security guard rails included in the Windows operating system.
 These protections include the following:

 - [Control-flow Enforcement Technology (CET)](/windows/win32/secbp/control-flow-guard#what-is-control-flow-guard)
 - [Arbitrary Code Guard (ACG)](/microsoft-365/security/defender-endpoint/exploit-protection-reference?view=o365-worldwide#arbitrary-code-guard)
 - [Control Flow Guard (CFG)](/microsoft-365/security/defender-endpoint/exploit-protection-reference?view=o365-worldwide#control-flow-guard-cfg)

-These changes and protections make more difficult than ever before for a malicious site to write to executable memory and attack an end user.
-You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode).
+When combined, these changes help provide ‘defense in depth’ because they make it more difficult than ever before for a malicious site to leverage an unpatched vulnerability to write to executable memory and attack an end user.
+You can learn more about the experimentation results from the Microsoft Edge Security team’s [blog post](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode)..

 You might also be interested to learn more about the first line [security protections in Microsoft Edge](/deployedge/ms-edge-security-for-business).
 Also, you may want to learn more about how [Microsoft Edge SmartScreen](/deployedge/microsoft-edge-security-smartscreen) protects users from phishing scams and malware downloads.